 A Brief History

-In January 1981, a Commercial Aviation Program was established by the Board of Trustees of the Mississippi Institution of Higher Learning.
+In January of 1981, a Commercial Aviation Program was established by the Board of Trustees of the Mississippi Institution of Higher Learning.
 Delta State would provide courses in general aviation, aviation management, and airway science.
 The following year instruction began with two facility members and an enrollment of 20 students.

 Today there are more than 125 commercial aviation majors, of which the majority are flight operation majors.
 The campus and airport staff has grown to 11 full-time members, including a 10-member flight instructor staff.
 The aircraft fleet has increased from two single-engine, two-seat trainers and one multiengine trainer, to 19 single-engine trainers and three multiengine aircraft, including a Beechcraft King Air C-90.